Otros Ejercicios

 She was secure in her faith

-That her conservative vision was right
+That her conservative was right

 "One of the great debates of our time

-Is about how of your money
+Is how much of money

 Should be spent by the state

-And how you keep
+And how much you should keep

 To on your family